rhcad/x3c/Readme.txt

 X3 C++ PluginFramework
 http://sourceforge.net/projects/x3c/

-A plugin-framework using VC++ and STL, not using MFC/ATL/COM.
+A plugin-framework using C++ (MSVC, MinGW GCC) and STL, not using MFC/ATL/COM.
 It has many frequently-used and lightweight plugins.
 We can use it to develop more plugins and windows applications easily.